raamana/neuropredict/FAQ.md

   * No. Not yet.
 This feature request is not trivial to implement, as the nature of covariate handling is complex and variety of methods is large.
   * If you need to, please regress them out (or handle them using another method of your choice) prior to inputting the features.

+6. Can I get ROC curves?
+  * Not at the moment, as the presented results and report is obtained from a large number of CV iterations and there is not one ROC curve to represent it all.
+  * It is indeed possible to *"average"* ROC curves from multiple iterations (see below) and visualize it.
+This feature will be added soon.
+    * Fawcett, T. (2006).
+An introduction to ROC analysis.
+Pattern Recognition Letters, 27(8), 861–874.